 Our Xiniya brand was registered in 1993 by a garment outsourcing company managed by our founder, chairman and chief executive officer, Mr. Qiming Xu.
-Fujian Xiniya was established in October 2005 and at the same time we began to develop, mainly through our distributors, an authorized retail network which, as of December 31, 2012, covered 1,708 authorized retail outlets, including 118 outlets owned and managed by distributors, 1,590 authorized retail outlets owned and managed by 1,378 authorized retailers supervised by our 29 distributors, as well as two flagship outlets owned and directly operated by us.
+Fujian Xiniya was established in October 2005 and at the same time we began to develop, mainly through our distributors, an authorized retail network which, as of December 31, 2013, covered 1,583 authorized retail outlets, including 99 outlets owned and managed by our distributors, four flagship outlets owned and managed by our distributors, a retail website operated and managed by a distributor, 1,478 authorized retail outlets owned and managed by 1,274 authorized retailers supervised by our 27 distributors as well as one flagship outlet outlet ovned and directly operated by us.